Alezander9/testreadme/README.md

 <br/><br/>

-## 📖 Integrations, cloud hosting, secrets, custom tools, MCP, and more on our [Docs ↗](https://docs.browser-use.com)
+## 📖 Integrations, hosting, custom tools, MCP, and more on our [Docs ↗](https://docs.browser-use.com)

 <br/>